root-project/web/manual/creating_a_user_application/index.md

 {% endhighlight %}

-Save the code in file, for example `demo3.cxx`.
+Save the code in a file, for example `demo3.cxx`.

 Compile the `demo3.cxx` file as follows: